 Plans and Projects Key Policies/Issues/Objectives Directly Related to the Conservation of the Natura 2000 Network Impact proposed and permitted projects.
 Future development in landholding Phase 1 'The Meadows' The proposed development provides for the construction of 280apartments over 4 blocks ranging in height from 1 to 10 storeys.
 The development will consist of 12no.
 3-bedroom apartments, 150no.
-2- bedroom apartments, 112no.
-1-bedroom apartments, and 6no. studio apartments.
+2-bedroom apartments, and 6no. studio apartments.
 Provision is made for a creche at ground floor level in Block A, a café at ground floor level in Block B and shared communal tenant facilities including a resident's gym, lounge, and home work areas, as well as building management facilities, plant and storage across Blocks A-D. The proposed development includes a new pedestrian/cycle bridge over the adjoining Passage West Greenway to the west, connecting into the existing down ramp from Mahon providing direct access to the greenway and wider areas.
 Ancillary site works include the provision of 2 no. substations, outdoor amenity areas, landscaping, 101no. car parking spaces(98 under podium and 3 on street), 10 no. motorbike spaces, 604no. bicycle parking spaces, bin stores, public lighting, and all supporting site development works.
 Vehicular access to the proposed development will be provided via the existing access road off the Bessborough Road As set out in the submitted site masterplan, the applicant has intentions for a third follow-on phase of development to the west and south of Bessborough House, subject to zoning which is under consideration as part of the preparation of the Cork City Development Plan 2022-2028.
-The prepared masterplan provides for 200 no. apartments, 100 no. 2- bedroom apartments, 92 no. 1-bedroom apartments, and 3 no. studio apartments.
+The prepared masterplan provides for 200 no. apartments across 5 blocks ranging in height from 2-4 storeys as part of a landscaped parkland setting.
+The development will consist of 5 no. 3-bedroom apartments, 100 no. 2-bedroom apartments, 92 no. 1-bedroom apartments, and 3 no. studio apartments.
 The proposal includes a National Memorial and Archive Centre building and remembrance park to the south.
 Provision is made for a creche and shared communal facilities across the buildings comprising gym, lounges and home work areas.
-The development includes new pedestrian/cycle path infrastructure, including connections to the Passage West Greenway.
-Vehicular access to t If the construction of these projects were to run concurrently with the Phase 2 'The Farm' there is potential for in- combination disturbance effects, as the sites are located in proximity to each other.
+The development includes new pedestrian/cycle path infrastr If the construction of these projects were to run concurrently with the Phase 2 'The Farm' there is potential for incombination disturbance effects, as the sites are located in proximity to each other.
 Should this situation arise, construction activities will be planned and phased, in consultation with the construction management teams.
 No in-combination impacts were identified during the operational phase of the proposed development.
 The proposed development will not result in any significant impacts on water quality or aquatic ecology.
 Therefore, no cumulative impacts on water quality have been identified.
 No cumulative impacts are predicted to occur within the Cork Harbour SPA as a result of these proposed and permitted projects.